Opel-RAK: Opel RAK rocket planes

 After testing at Wasserkuppe, in June 1928, Fritz von Opel had purchased an Alexander Lippisch-designed sailplane, the Ente, and fitted it with rockets.
 Fritz Stamer was the pilot during the OPEL RAK experimentations with Lippisch's design.
 Opel did not get the chance to fly it, however, as the aircraft was destroyed by an engine explosion on its second test flight.
 With a wingspan of just under 40 feet, and a length of some 14 feet, the Ente featured a canoe-like fuselage, canard surfaces, and rudders mounted outboard on a straight rectangular wing.
 Each of the aircraft's two 44-pound-thrust rocket engines were tightly packed with about eight pounds of black powder.
 Designed to fire in sequence, the rockets were ignited electrically by the pilot.
 An automatic counterweight system was set to adjust the aircraft's center of gravity as the rocket fuel was consumed.
 An elastic launching rope was used to catapult the Ente into the air.
 After one false start, the aircraft took off and flew a 1,500 metre (4,900 ft) circuit of the Wasserkuppe's landing strip.
 On the second flight, the team decided to try firing both rockets together for increased thrust over a shorter period.
-Something went wrong, however, and rather than burning properly, one of the rockets exploded, punching holes in both wings and setting the aircraft alight.
+Something went wrong, however, and rather than burning properly, one of the rockets exploded, punching holes in both wings and setting the aircraft ablaze.
 Stamer was nevertheless able to bring it down from a height of around 20 metres (65 ft) before hastily abandoning the Ente, which was burned beyond any hope of salvage.